leena307/Mtech_thesis/README.md

 Aid law enforcement by automatically detecting traffic violations and incidents.
 - ##### Conclusion
 This thesis aims to demonstrate the viability and effectiveness of YOLO for traffic detection in urban environments, offering a scalable and efficient solution for improving traffic management systems and contributing to safer and more efficient city infrastructures.
+## Differentiating Detection and Segmentation:

+- ##### Object Detection: Identifies and locates objects within an image, typically using bounding boxes.
+YOLO (You Only Look Once) is a prime example, designed for speed and efficiency in detecting objects in real-time scenarios like traffic monitoring.
+- ##### Object Segmentation: Goes a step further by partitioning an image into multiple segments, each representing a distinct object or part of an object.
+Segmentation provides pixel-level identification, which is more detailed than detection.

 ## Installation & Setting up enviroment